KristopherJR/Down-Under/READ_ME.txt

 Project Title: Down Under
 Developers: Kristopher Randle

-Version: 0.2.25
+Version: 0.3.1
-Date: 22-04-2021
+Date: 26-04-2021

 // --------------- VERSION NOTES --------------- //

-Added a health HUD to the player HUD.
-The player will now lose half a life when an enemy hits him.
-Upon reaching 0 lives, the player dies.
+Added the Nodes to the world.
+Added a sound effect when a node breaks.
+Added a sound effect when the player loses a life.
+Fixed a bug where the player didnt die when lives reached 0.
+Stopped the player from falling off the world when exiting the cave.
+Increased the cave oxygen timer to 2:30 from 2:00.

 // --------------- NEW SCENES --------------- //

-Heart.tcsn
+N/A

 // --------------- EDITED SCENES --------------- //

-PlayerHud.tcsn
-LevelOne.tcsn
+N/A

 // --------------- NEW SCRIPTS --------------- //

-Heart.gd
+N/A

 // --------------- EDITED SCRIPTS --------------- //

-PlayerHud.gd
-LevelOne.gd
+N/A